 A regular exercise program is an important part of anyone's lifestyle.
 If you haveosteoarthritis, check with your health professional before beginning or continuing any exercise so that you can determine whether it is safe and effective for osteoarthritic joints.

 Stretching exercises will help prevent the stiffness associated with osteoarthritis and help prevent injury.
 Strengthening muscles and ligaments makes arthritic joints stronger and reduces stress on the joint.
 Stronger thigh muscles, for example, take some of the stress off of weight-bearing joints such as knees and hips.
-Simple exercise, such as walking, can significantly decrease knee pain.
+Simple exercise, such as walking or tai chi, may help reduce knee pain.

 Primary Medical Reviewer Anne C. Poinier, MD - Internal Medicine

 Martin J. Gabica, MD - Family Medicine

 Specialist Medical Reviewer Joan Rigg, PT, OCS - Physical Therapy

 © 1995-2018 Healthwise, Incorporated.
 Healthwise, Healthwise for every health decision, and the Healthwise logo are trademarks of Healthwise, Incorporated.

 Donations to UW Health are managed by the University of Wisconsin Foundation, a publicly supported charitable organization under 501(c)(3) of the Internal Revenue Code.